bollohz/exporters_webhook/README.md

 ```
 ## Stopping the container is based with SIGTERM or SIGKILL signal.
 ```
-# Release it on the cluster
+# :space_invader: Release it on the cluster

 1. Move in the target K8s context and namespace
 2. Modified the values inside `Makefile` for